 Breaking the internet

-Online innovation only happened because entrepreneurs were free to try new ideas.
+Online innovation happened because entrepreneurs were free to try new ideas.
 Email, web, e-commerce, video and social media would not have emerged without a neutral net.

 In America, it became political.
 Lawmakers took sides and government agencies weighed into the debate.
 In 2015 America’s Federal Communications Commission adopted the Open Internet Order.
 This enshrined the idea of net neutrality in US law.